Is your superannuation with QSuper? You may have been unfairly overcharged.

 The QSuper class action is funded by a third-party company called Woodsford Group (Woodsford).
 Woodsford is a litigation funder that are paying the applicant’s legal costs of bringing the claim on behalf of all group members.
 We are also deferring some of our costs.
 If the class action is successful, and the applicant obtains money from a settlement or judgment, she will repay to Woodsford any reasonable costs and a funding commission, as well as fees deferred by Shine Lawyers, together with an uplift of 25% on those deferred fees.

-In the event of a successful outcome, the legal fees and costs to run the case must be approved by the Court.
+In the event of a successful outcome, the legal fees and costs to run the case can only be deducted from the settlement if approved by the Court.
 Those fees and costs are typically deducted from the settlement amount before compensation is distributed to group members.
 This means that if you are a group member the Court may order that your proportionate share of the approved costs of the class action, be deducted from any recovery made in respect of your claim in return for Woodsford (and others, including Shine Lawyers) bearing the costs risk of the class action.
+The proposed deductions from the settlement (including litigation funding commission and legal fees) are explained in the Settlement Notice.

 If the claim is unsuccessful, Woodsford and Shine will be responsible for paying all costs on behalf of the lead applicant and all group members.